MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Batch-Data.md

 <b> Spark </b>
 <p>
 Spark is sitting at the same level of MapReduce (on top of Yarn), to run queries on your data.
 Spark is a processing engine that serves as a MapReduce alternative.
 Sparks goal is to give MapReduce's scale and fault tolerance faster via in-memory processing (rather just disk IO).
-Spark open ups API to Scala, Python, JAva, R and SQL.
+Spark have API to Scala, Python, Java, R and SQL.
 If your not using Spark, you are pretty much stuck with java.
 Microsoft designed HDinsight in conjunction with Hortonworks (the software company that came from the Apache Hadoop project).
 In january 2019, Hortonworks merged with Cloudera.
 Lower compute costs mean Apache Spark is moving to the forefront of big data analysis.  </p>

 <img src="https://d1jnx9ba8s6j9r.cloudfront.net/blog/wp-content/uploads/2016/10/Apache-Spark-Framework-Hadoop-Ecosystem-Edureka-1-528x230.png">